QUARTERLY UPDATE

 JUNE 2026

-We are delighted that Rev Dr Chad Van Dixhoorn will preach at the graduation service, with a welcome from Rev Dr Ian Hamilton.
+We are delighted that Rev. Dr Chad Van Dixhoorn will preach at the graduation service, with a welcome from Rev. Dr Ian Hamilton.
 Graduation is always a joyful occasion for the seminary family, providing an opportunity to celebrate God’s grace in the lives of our students, and to pray for them as they continue in Christian service and ministry.

 Please join us in giving thanks for Samuel and Ben, and praying that the Lord would use them greatly for the advance of His Kingdom.

-“IT’S EQUIPPED ME TO LEAD”: BEN’S STORY
+“IT’S EQUIPPED ME TO LEAD” BEN’S STORY

 When Ben Cadoux-Hudson led more than half his congregation out of the Church of England, it was not a move made lightly.
 “We had no building of our own and no idea where we’d end up,” he recalls.
 The decision, driven by concerns over doctrinal unfaithfulness in the wider denomination, left the group of around 25 starting again from scratch.

-Four years on, that same church has doubled in number, grown in diversity and—perhaps most strikingly—developed a reputation for its love and unity.
+Four years on, that same church has doubled in number, grown in diversity and—perhaps most strikingly—developed a reputation for love and unity.
 “People who are not Christians comment on it,” Ben says.
 “They can see we're different.”

 This summer, he graduates from Westminster Seminary UK with a Master of Arts in Religion, having begun his studies after being encouraged by Anglican Mission in England (AMiE) to deepen his understanding of theology.